Undline/UndChain/readme.md

 - **Driving Innovation**: Features like milestone funding, a module marketplace, and interactive tutorials encourage creativity and collaboration.
 - **Integrating the Ecosystem**: By importing modules from co-chains like **Live** and **Mimic**, developers can focus on building unique solutions without reinventing the wheel.

----

-### **Final Thoughts**
+#### Final Thoughts

 With Code Ledger, UndChain doesn’t just provide a decentralized alternative to platforms like GitHub—it builds an **evolutionary system** that rewards developers, fosters innovation, and ensures secure, scalable development for the future.
 It’s the ultimate toolkit for building the decentralized applications of tomorrow.

 ---
+### SQeeL

-- **SQeeL** - This is UndChain's SQL system for creating and maintaining decentralized databases on chain.
+SQeeL is UndChain's SQL system for creating and maintaining decentralized databases on chain.
 This will have the ability to either be a public database or it can be private with a shared key.
 One example for a public database would be a video content library where you need to store not only the video, but tags such as upload dates, gene, duration and previews.
 An example for a private database would be a manufacturing item database where you store the item ICN, cost, warehouse location and quantity.

-- **SMACK (Social Media Application for Curators and Keepers)** - Smack redefines decentralized messaging and social interaction, offering a robust protocol for communication, community building, and content ownership.
+### SMACK (Social Media Application for Curators and Keepers)

+Smack redefines decentralized messaging and social interaction, offering a robust protocol for communication, community building, and content ownership.
 Smack is not a social media system but rather a **protocol** that enables platforms and creators to build decentralized applications and networks tailored to their needs.

----

-### **Key Features**
+#### Key Features

 **1. Decentralized Messaging and Social Interaction**